 Hypervitaminosis D is a condition that develops when owners either over-supplement the iguana's diet with vitamins and minerals, or feed it dog or cat food.
 Clinical signs are vague and include lack of appetite and lethargy.

 How can I tell if my iguana is sick?

 Signs of disease in iguanas may be specific for a certain disease, such as jaw or hind limb swelling with MBD.
 Any change in skin color or texture should be brought to the attention of a veterinarian knowledgeable in reptile medicine.

 "More often, signs of disease are non-specific"

 More often, signs of disease are non-specific, such as an iguana with anorexia (lack of appetite), depression and lethargy, which can be seen with many diseases.
-ANY deviation from normal is cause for concern and your iguana requires immediate evaluation by your veterinarian.
+Any deviation from normal is cause for concern and your iguana requires immediate evaluation by your veterinarian.

 How are iguana diseases treated?

-Respiratory infections will be investigated with X-rays, blood tests and cultures.
+Respiratory infections will be investigated with x-rays, blood tests, and cultures.
 They will likely be treated with oral or injectable antibiotics.
 If they are severe, the animal will have to be hospitalized for more aggressive therapy and support.

 Hypervitaminosis D is a serious problem that requires hospitalization and intensive therapy with fluids, force-feeding, and drugs to help lower the iguana's calcium level.
-Dietary modification is necessary for long term treatment.
+Dietary modification is necessary for long-term treatment.